radical-cybertools/BigJobAsync/examples/moleculardynamics/README.md

 A sample workload file (workload.py) is provided in which multiple MMPBSA tasks are defined.
 A workload is passed to the freenrg.py tool via the --workload= flag.
 Change the workload in the file to your specific needs:

 ```
+WORKLOAD = []

+for tj in range(1, 2):

-WORKLOAD = {
+    task = {
+        "runtime" : 60, # minutes per task
-    'resource'      : 'XSEDE.STAMPEDE',
+        "nmode"   : "/home1/00988/tg802352/MMPBSASampleDATA/nmode.5h.py",
-    'username'      : 'tg802352',
+        "com"     : "/home1/00988/tg802352/MMPBSASampleDATA/com.top.2",
-    'workdir'       : '/scratch/00988/tg802352/freenrg/',
+        "rec"     : "/home1/00988/tg802352/MMPBSASampleDATA/rec.top.2",
-    'allocation'    : 'TG-MCB090174'
+        "lig"     : "/home1/00988/tg802352/MMPBSASampleDATA/lig.top",
+        "traj"    : "/home1/00988/tg802352/MMPBSASampleDATA/trajectories/rep%s.traj" % tj,
     }

+    WORKLOAD.append(task)
 ```

 Once you have defined your workload you can execute it.
-Due to the potentially long runtime of your workload, it is highly advisable to run the script within a terminal multiplexer, like [tmux](#).
+Due to the potentially long runtime of your workload, it is highly advisable to run the script within a terminal multiplexer, like [tmux](http://robots.thoughtbot.com/a-tmux-crash-course).
 This allows you to _detach_ from your running script, log out from the lab machine and re-attach to it at a later point in time to check its progress.

 > TIP: To start a new tmux session, type
 >